Loading…

 Learn how to utilize AI in your classroom in ways that go beyond hype and truly foster deep learning.
 In this session, we’ll briefly review the underlying mechanics of large language models before proposing four guiding principles to help you implement AI strategically in your classroom: task alignment, cognitive awareness, digital literacy, and human-centeredness.
 Using these principles as a lens, we’ll workshop classroom scenarios and discuss the ways artificial intelligence can support and empower our students when implemented strategically.

-NOTE: This session repeats on Friday, July 11 at 11:00 am in the Lecture Hall.
+NOTE: This session repeats on Friday, July 11 at 11:00 am in Room #137.

 Participants MUST HAVE one of the following platforms/devices in order to participate in this session: Not Applicable